 What to Pack

 The atmosphere of the program is relaxed and informal and Greece is hot in August.
 Cool summer clothing is essential.
 Bring a bathing suit and a beach towel, a hat, plenty of sunscreen, and sunglasses.
 Linens are provided, but you may want to bring your own beach towel.
+We will change hotels several times and travel on a ferry, so please try to avoid overpacking.

 We recommend a good hat (a broad-brimmed one is preferable to a baseball cap), plenty of sunscreen, and a good pair of UV-protective sunglasses.
 Sunscreen is very expensive in Greece; it’s best to bring enough from home.
 Most importantly, please bring a refillable water bottle.
 It's very easy to get dehydrated during a Greek summer.

 Appropriate attire.
 While shorts and t-shirts are fine on most days, some of our site visits include trips to churches, where visitors must wear clothing that fully covers knees and shoulders to be allowed entrance (e.g. trousers or long skirts and shirts with sleeves).
-Female visitors generally bring a light shawl that can be thrown over the shoulders or tied around the waist as needed.
+Some visitors bring a light shawl that can be thrown over the shoulders or tied around the waist as needed.
 Therefore, students will not be permitted to wear t-shirts with offensive statements or inappropriately short or tight-fitting clothing.

 Bring good strong shoes.
 We will be walking regularly and frequently as we learn about Greece.
 Much of this walking will be on cobblestones, but will also include dusty walkways, uneven flagstones and low stone walls when visiting archaeological sites.
 Your feet will thank you if you do this walking in sturdy sneakers or cross trainers.